Fatigue Management Training

 Under this new legislation, operators and schedulers who contribute to fatigue by setting unrealistic schedules and requiring fatigued drivers to exceed basic work and rest limits can now be prosecuted and face tougher penalties.
 Similar laws have successfully reduced overloading offences.
 The reform imposes a general duty to manage fatigue that requires all parties in the supply chain take all reasonable steps.

 To qualify for BFM and AFM, an operator must produce Statements of Attainment issued by an authorised Registered Training Organisation (RTO) for all drivers and schedulers who will be operating under their accreditation.

 To access BFM, operators will need to be accredited in the National Heavy Vehicle Accreditation Scheme (NHVAS), and comply with six BFM standards covering scheduling and rostering, fitness for duty, fatigue knowledge and awareness, responsibilities, internal review, and records and documentation.

 NATIONALLY RECOGNISED TRAINING

-All training resulting in a Statement of Attainment, including ‘Apply Fatigue Management Strategies’ and ‘Administer Implementation of Fatigue Management Strategies’, is recognised nationally.
+All training resulting in a Statement of Attainment, including ‘Apply Fatigue Management Strategies’ and ‘Administer Implementation of Fatigue Management Strategies’, which is recognised nationally.